 Awarded to transferring students (transferring 14 hours or more) with a GPA of 2.5 or greater.
 Award amounts range from $1,500 to $2,500 per year.

 Harding Freshman Grant

-Students with financial need may qualify for a one-time Harding Freshman Grant of up to $8,000 to help pay first-year tuition, room and board costs not already paid by federal loans, the family contribution as determined by the FAFSA, and other grants or scholarships awarded by Harding University or federal/state sources.
+Students eligible for the need-based Federal Pell grant may qualify for a one-time Harding Freshman Grant of up to $8,000 to help pay first-year tuition, room and board costs not already paid by federal loans, the family contribution as determined by the FAFSA, and other grants or scholarships awarded by Harding University or federal/state sources.
 Awards from the Harding Freshman Grant fund will be reduced by any and all grants, scholarships, and discounts the student receives.
 This program is only available for the first year of school and is limited to new (freshman) students with fewer than 14 units earned at another college or university.